Novartis/peax/README.md

 > Epigenomic data expresses a rich body of diverse patterns that help to identify
 > regulatory elements like promoter, enhancers, etc. But finding these patterns reliably
 > genome wide is challenging.
 Peax is a tool for interactive visual pattern search and
-> exploration of epigenomic patterns based on unsupervised representation learning with a
+> exploration of epigenomic patterns based on unsupervised representation learning with
-> convolutional autoencoder.
+> convolutional autoencoders.
 The visual search is driven by manually labeled genomic
 > regions for actively learning a classifier to reflect your notion of interestingness.

 ## Installation